-Also for fiscal year 2019, Transylvania County Transportation (Transit) applied for 5310 funding to create a dedicated program to subsidize privately operated transit for individuals who are 65+ or have a disability.
-If the 5310 funding is granted, the subsidies for privately operated transit would increase access to underserved rural areas of Transylvania County for individuals traveling to the City of Brevard or Town of Rosman and could also provide transit options to Buncombe and Henderson Counties.
+During fiscal year 2019, Transylvania County Transportation applied for and received funding for two new programs from the 5310 program that will enable a dedicated program to subsidize privately operated transit for individuals who are 65 and over, or who have a disability.
+The 5310 funding provides subsidies for privately operated transit that will be able to increase access to underserved rural areas of Transylvania County for individuals traveling to the City of Brevard or Town of Rosman.
+The 5310 funding also allows individuals who qualify to obtain transit to Buncombe and Henderson Counties for \$20.00 roundtrip.